anlcan/Lembas-backend/README.md

     }
 ```

-If you generate the iOS source code now from [http://localhost:8080/lembas?target=objc](http://localhost:8080/lembas?target=objc), you wiil see HelloRequest, HelloResponse and HelloArtifact classses.
+If you generate the iOS source code now from [http://localhost:8080/lembas?target=objc](http://localhost:8080/lembas?target=objc), you will see HelloRequest, HelloResponse and HelloArtifact classes.
 You can now make service calls using [Lembas-ios](https://github.com/anlcan/Lembas-ios).

 ### Notes